Deddington: Schools

 In 1951 the Windmill Secondary Modern School was completed on the site of the former windmill in Hempton Road and the former National School was reorganised as a primary school.
 In 1958 the Diocese of Oxford modernised the primary school with a new kitchen, cloakrooms, WCs, corridor, a new classroom and enlarged windows for the old classrooms.
 The modernisation was designed by the Diocesan Surveyor, the architect T. Lawrence Dale.
 In 1971 the Windmill School was closed, and since then most of Deddington children of secondary school age have attended The Warriner School, Bloxham.
 The former secondary school is now the Windmill Centre and is used by Deddington Pre-School.
 Deddington Primary School continues to use the buildings in Banbury Road.

 Transport

 Deddington is on the Stagecoach in Oxfordshire Gold route S4 between Oxford and Banbury.
 On weekdays and Saturdays buses run hourly to Kidlington and Oxford, and twice an hour to Adderbury and Banbury.
 On Sundays there are four buses a day in each direction.

+Media

+Local news and television programmes are provided by BBC South and ITV Meridian. television signals are received from the Oxford TV transmitter.
+Local radio stations are BBC Radio Oxford on 95.2 FM, Heart South on 97.4 FM, Capital Mid-Counties on 107.6 FM and Deddington OnAir, a community based radio station which broadcast on DAB.
+The town is served by local newspaper, Banbury Guardian.